productscience/contracts/agreements/general.md

 10. ### Intellectual property

     1. Intellectual property in the Work that is created by us shall belong to Product Science.
     2. We grant you a perpetual, irrevocable, non-exclusive, royalty-free licence to use the Work in any manner you see fit.
     3. The Work may contain intellectual property owned by third parties.
 We will take all reasonable steps to ensure that any such intellectual property is licensed in such a way that you are able to make use of the Work as you see fit.
     4. Product Science may place links or representative screenshots of the Work along with your name or logos on a Product Science website or within other promotional material.
 To the extent that these materials are owned by you, you agree to grant us a perpetual, irrevocable, non-exclusive, royalty-free licence that authorises this use.

 11. ### Payments

     1. Product Science will issue invoices for the Work on completion, or at intervals as described in the proposal.
     2. Invoices are payable within 14 days.
     3. Product Science may charge interest on overdue invoices at 5% over the Barclay's Bank base rate.
-    4. You shall make payment by BACS transfer or (if agreed in advance with Product Science) credit or debit card.
+    4. You shall make payment by BACS/IBAN transfer or (if agreed in advance with Product Science) credit or debit card.
 Product Science does not accept cheques.
     5. Credit and debit card payments are subject to a 2.5% fee.
     6. VAT (where applicable) is payable on, and in addition to, all sums due under this agreement.
     7. Product Science issues invoices by email.
 If you require a paper invoice to be issued, Product Science may charge an additional fee.

 12. ### Circumstances beyond our control